ginstrom/paladin-novel/manuscript/chapter-12.md

 "The exhaustion will lessen," Silviana said, reading his thoughts with unsettling accuracy.
 "As you learn to work with the divine flow rather than against it."

 A commotion from below interrupted their session.
 Voices raised in argument, the sound of running feet.
-Gond was on his feet before he'd consciously decided to move, his hand reaching for the sword that wasn't there—he'd left his weapons in his hut, as Silviana insisted during their morning sessions.
+Gond was on his feet before he'd consciously decided to move.
+His hand reached for the sword that wasn't there—he'd left his weapons in his hut, as Silviana insisted during their morning sessions.

 "Gond!"
 Pell's voice carried up the slope, sharp with urgency.
 "We need you!"